 - The student has the opportunity to request correction, amendment or supplementation of any such records.
 A written request for correction, amendment or supplementation of records should be submitted to the Dean of the seminary. - By law, the seminary is permitted to disclose directory information concerning students as defined in the Act, unless a student has specifically waived those rights.
-At Lancaster Seminary, directory information includes: - o Student's full name, address, telephone number, and seminary e-mail address - Degree program and Denomination - Dates of attendance - o Photograph - o Degrees and awards received - Participation in recognized activities - A student who does not wish to have this information disclosed or published must notify the registrar in writing The request for non-disclosure will remain in effect until it is rescinded in writing to the registrar.
+At Lancaster Seminary, directory information includes: - o Student's full name, address, telephone number, and seminary e-mail address - o Degree program and Denomination - o Dates of attendance - o Photograph - o Degrees and awards received - o Participation in recognized activities - A student who does not wish to have this information disclosed or published must notify the registrar in writing.
+The request for non-disclosure will remain in effect until it is rescinded in writing to the registrar.
 A non-disclosure request is not retroactive. - Students with questions concerning their rights within the Act may consult with the registrar. - Individuals who did not complete the application process, or those who applied but were not enrolled, are not covered by the Act. - FERPA Compliance issues are regulated by the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW; Washington, DC 20202-5920; ferpa@ed.gov; (202) 260-3887 (voice).
 Individuals who use TDD may call the Federal Information Relay Service at 1-800-877-8339.

-Style Guide for Writing Papers: The faculty has adopted as the standard guide to writing papers for all programs the following handbook: Kate L. Turbabian, A Manual for Writers of Research Papers, Theses, and Dissertations: Chicago Style for Students and Researchers, 8th edition (Chicago: University of Chicago Press, 2013).
+Style Guide for Writing Papers:

+The faculty has adopted as the standard guide to writing papers for all programs the following handbook: Kate L. Turbabian, A Manual for Writers of Research Papers, Theses, and Dissertations: Chicago Style for Students and Researchers, (Chicago: University of Chicago Press).
 All students are urged to purchase this handbook.
-It is based on the 16th edition of The Chicago Manual of Style.
+It is based on The Chicago Manual of Style.
+Preference will always be for the most recent edition in publication at the start of the academic year.
 Copies of the Turabian text and the Chicago Manual of Style are also available in Schaff Library.